 Shaggy Mane Look-Alikes

-The common ink cap (Coprinus atramentarius) or inky cap looks quite a bit like a shaggy mane.
+The common ink cap (Coprinus atramentarius) or inky cap looks quite a bit like a shaggy mane, at a glance, but much smaller.

 Both mushrooms produce a black ink-like substance, and both have an elongated bullet-like shape when fresh, but the inky cap lacks the “shaggy” portions on the cap that help to positively identify shaggy manes.